Welcome to

 kendall@madisonspeech.com

 Kendall received a Bachelor of Arts degree in Communicative Disorders with a minor in Psychology, as well as a Master of Science degree in Speech-Language Pathology from the University of Alabama.
 She is currently licensed by the Alabama Board of Examiners for Speech-Language Pathology and Audiology (ABESPA) and maintains her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
 Kendall completed extensive training and is passionate about incorporating the Natural Language Acquisition framework in therapy involving gestalt language processing.
-(Fun fact: she was the first SLP in Alabama to complete this training and can be found on www.meaningfulspeechregistry.com!)
+Kendall was the first SLP in Alabama to complete this training and can be found on www.meaningfulspeechregistry.com!
 She has worked in various pediatric settings including private practice, preschool, and elementary school settings, treating a variety of disorders including articulation, language, literacy, and social communication.
-She currently resides in Huntsville with her boyfriend Holden & their rescue pup, Duncan!
+She lives in Madison with her husband Holden & their rescue pup, Duncan!

 “I chose to become a Speech-Language Pathologist because of the strong women in my family who worked in the medical field.
 I’ve always had a natural passion to work with kids, and communication is such a precious skill that everyone has a right to access.
 There is nothing more rewarding than helping kids explore their minds, find confidence in how they communicate, and share their personalities with the world!”